 The Kookaburra gold coins

 The Kookaburra coins depict the Kookaburra birds found in Australia.
-The Kookaburra gold coin is legal tender and has a denomination of 5.
+The Kookaburra gold coin is an Australian legal tender.
 The Kookaburra 20th edition is a set comprising 20 coins.

 Each coin is struck from 1/20oz of .999 pure gold in proof quality.
 The obverse is the effigy of Queen Elizabeth ll designed by Ian Rank-Broadley.